Dog Cruciate Ligament Surgery – Triple Tibial Osteotomy (TTO)

-One of the common causes of a lame dog, just as in humans, is cruciate ligament injury.
-Sydney Animal Hospitals use the most advanced techniques for all surgeries, including for this troublesome problem.
+One of the common causes of a lame dog, just as in humans, is a cruciate ligament injury.
+Sydney Animal Hospitals uses the most advanced techniques for all surgeries.
 For larger or more active dogs we recommend a procedure known as a Triple Tibial Osteotomy or TTO.

 An operation to stablise the joint and make the failed ligament obsolete